trothr/vmlink/doc/operation.md

 ## Clean-up:

 The script should check if a disk being linked has already been linked.
-That must happen before the new (redundant) link is varied online.
+To be effective, that check must happen before the new (redundant) link is varied online.
+Skipping this check is not a hindrance to operation.
+Performing this check makes for good hygiene.

 The script should periodically vary-off and detach (unlink) disks which have become unmounted.
+This too makes for good hygiene but is not vital to operation.

 ## Partitioning: